- ASCIA 2017: 28th Annual Conference

 - Professor Scott Sicherer(CFAR Symposium and ASCIA keynote speaker)

-The ASCIA 2017 conference is being held in conjunction with:
+The ASCIA 2017 conference was held in conjunction with:

-- ASCIA-ANZAAG 2017 Drug Allergy Symposium hosted by ASCIA and the Australia New Zealand Anaesthetic Allergy Group (ANZAAG) on Friday 15 September (half day - afternoon) and Saturday 16 September (half day - morning or full day).
+- ASCIA-ANZAAG 2017 Drug Allergy Symposium hosted by ASCIA and the Australia New Zealand Anaesthetic Allergy Group (ANZAAG) on Friday 15 September (half day - afternoon) and Saturday 16 September.

 - ASCIA 2017 Nurse and Dietitian Updates on Friday 15 September.